rocicorp/diff-server/demo/replicant/README.md

 ## Setup

 1. [Install Noms](https://github.com/attic-labs/noms#install).
 You will need a pretty recent version.
-2. Install this app using `yarn install`.
+2. Install this app using `npm install -g`.

 ## Usage